-Edo Killings: NNPP Chieftain condemns jungle justice, calls for peaceful coexistence - Champion Newspapers LTD
+Edo Killings: NNPP Chieftain condemns jungle justice, Calls for peaceful coexistence - Champion Newspapers LTD

 “The incident is regrettable and is uncalled for.
 We cannot do anything for the dead except to pray for the repose of their souls.
 The Almighty Allah will grant them Aljannah firdau.

 “I urged Nigerians to live as one irrespective of tribe or religion.
-Our National Anthem emphasize unity and we must uphold those words of our National Anthem which says’ though tribes and tongues may differ in brotherhood we stand.
+Our National Anthem emphasise unity and we must uphold that words of our National Anthem which says’ though tribes and tongues may differ in brotherhood we stand.

 “The lesson from this incident is that we as Nigerians should not take laws into our hands.
 We should report any suspected criminals or crimes to the nearest law enforcement agencies.